gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * His class<span style="text-decoration:underline;">es</span> <span style="text-decoration:underline;">are</span> hard.

 The word 'class' has -es added to the end, so the sentence refers to multiple classes.
 This is why 'are' is used.

+**How to spot 1 noun**

-Compare that with this sentence:
+Compare the sentence above with this: